dozenalericlarsen/dozenal-proofs/README.md

 ## Abstract

-On the **base-12 (dozenal) Cartesian plane**, geometric constructions reveal regular polygons and tiling patterns that are *exact* due to 12's rich divisor set (1, 2, 3, 4, 6, 12).
-This work proves the existence of a **24-sided regular polygon (icositetragon)** with vertices at rational dozenal coordinates—impossible to express exactly in base-10 without irrational numbers.

-This discovery exposes a **base-dependent geometric bias** in standard mathematics and suggests new avenues in crystallography, quantum lattice models, and number-theoretic geometry.
+On the **base-12 (dozenal) Cartesian plane**, a regular 24-gon closes exactly under 15° rotations due to dozenal-rational trigonometric values.
+This reveals geometric structures invisible in base-10 and enables perfect 360° circle division via discrete units.

 ## Implications